rotundasoftware/backbone.collectionView/README.md

 * `selectMultiple` : (default: _false_) In a selectable CollectionView, determines whether multiple models can be selected at once.
 * `clickToToggle` : (default: _false_) In a selectable CollectionView, determines whether clicking a model view should toggle its selected / unselected state.
 Only applies if selectMultiple == true.
 * `sortable` : (default: _false_) Determines whether models can be rearranged by dragging and dropping. (jQueryUI required.)
-* `emptyListCaption` : A string or a function that returns text to be displayed when there are no visible views in the CollectionView.
-See [Styling the Empty List Caption](#emptyListCaptionStyling) for info on styling the caption.
+* `emptyListCaption` : A string or a function that returns text to be displayed when there are no visible views in the collection view.

 The following options expect a filter function that takes a single parameter, the model in question, and returns true or false.
 * `visibleModelsFilter` : (default: _all models_) Determines which models are visible.